The Immaculate Story

 Scott decided to pay tribute to these often unsung artists by featuring their work on his cookie and coffee packaging.
 And their resourcefulness inspired him to get creative.

-In 1997, Scott when to a food trade show on the West Coast and handed out cookies.
+In 1997, Scott went to a food trade show on the West Coast and handed out cookies.
 Chuck Williams left that show with several Apple Pie cookies in his pocket.
 The next week, Scott received an order from high-end food retailer Williams-Sonoma.

 Just two years later, Immaculate Baking’s Leapin’ Lemon cookie won Most Outstanding Cookie in America at the Summer Fancy Food Show in New York.